HACK-THE-WORLD/IDAPluginList/AlphaGolang/README.md

        - Obtains the human-readable name and adds it as a comment

 ### Pending fixes and room for contributions:
- - IDA 7.7 attempts a half-assed version of our folder organizing with less useful results.
-Step 3 doesn't produce as good results on 7.7+ and needs some sanity checks.
  - fix_string_cast.py
         - Still needs refactoring + better string load heuristics
         - Can lead to lock up in massive binaries.